DaBigBlob/breadRot/README.md

 # breadRot
-a collection of simulators for microprocessors
+a collection of simulators for microprocessors in rust